 If you have a great guest or have some unique content on your podcast, it’s a great idea to promote that content on other podcasts and platforms.
 I ended up writing an article for The Harvard Business Review on a few patterns my podcast guests fell into, which was educational, but also allowed me to link to my podcast from hbr.org.

-Many PR or marketing people who ask me how to start a company podcast, give me a blank stare when I ask one simple question: What are your first twelve shows about?
+Many PR or marketing people who ask me how to start a company podcast and up giving me a blank stare when I ask simple questions: What are your first twelve shows about?
 Who will host it?
 Where will it be recorded?
 Will it be guest-driven, or solo host-driven?
-Do you have staff that will devote the time and focus required to complete it?
+Do you have staff who will devote the time and focus required to complete it?
 Do you have the technological prowess to get this done?

 Getting buy-in for your podcast